How to give stock as a holiday gift

 Stock can be the gift that keeps on giving, appreciating in value well beyond the initial gift amount.
-And it can still be quite valuable long after a typical birthday or Christmas gift has been thrown out.
+And it can still be quite valuable long after a typical birthday or Christmas gift has been thrown out or spent.

-“Gifting stocks can be a great way to teach children or grandchildren about saving and investing, or a fun way of creating interest in the stock market, a company, or a particular industry,” says Eva Victor, director of wealth planning at Girard, a wealth management firm in the Philadelphia area.
+“Gifting stocks can be a great way to teach children or grandchildren about saving and investing, or a fun way of creating interest in the stock market, a company, or a particular industry,” says Eva Victor, senior director high net worth wealth planning attorney at Northwestern Mutual.

-Giving stock as a gift: Here’s how to do it
+Giving stock as a gift: How to gift stock to a child

 If you’re thinking of giving stock to a child, there a few options for how to do so:

-- Purchase stock specifically for a child – you can do that via a custodial account over which you have or another family member has control.
+- Purchase stock specifically for a child: You can do that via a custodial account over which you have or another family member has control.

 Either way, you’ll want to stay under legal thresholds that could cause tax headaches.

-You can safely give stock to a child (or to anyone) under the annual gift exclusion, which allows individuals to give up to $15,000 annually (for 2020 and 2021) to any number of recipients without incurring a gift tax.
+You can safely give stock to a child (or to anyone) under the annual gift exclusion, which allows individuals to give up to $16,000 annually (for 2022) or $17,000 (for 2023) to any number of recipients without incurring a gift tax.
 A married couple filing jointly can give up to double that individual amount annually.
-To qualify for this year’s exclusion you need to make the gift before the end of the calendar year.
+To qualify for this year’s exclusion, you need to make the gift before the end of the calendar year.
 Otherwise, your gift will count toward next year’s exclusion.

-Stockpile allows you to give a gift card for a preset amount (ranging from $1 to $2,000) redeemable for stocks or ETFs.
+Stockpile allows you to give a gift card for a preset amount (ranging from $1 to $200) redeemable for stocks or ETFs.
 You can buy fractional shares, so you don’t need the money for a full share.
-The first e-gift card costs $2.99, plus a 3 percent fee for a credit or debit card transaction.
 If you’re looking to get started investing, you can also use the app.
 Users should note that the app charges $4.95 per month for ongoing access.